 Volume: Birmingham’s Art, Book & Print Fair

-Volume: Birmingham’s Art, Book and Print Fair, in December has been created as a unique event for the Discovery Season by bringing together existing organisations in collaboration (Writing West Midlands, Birmingham Zine Festival, An Endless Supply, BCU Typography Hub, Grand Union and Eastside Projects).
-Volume will open with a keynote speech from artist, musician and writer, Bill Drummond.
+Volume: Birmingham’s Art, Book and Print Fair, in December has been created as a unique event for the Discovery Season by bringing together existing organisations in collaboration (Writing West Midlands, Birmingham Zine Festival, An Endless Supply, Baskerville Society, Grand Union and Eastside Projects).
+Volume will open with a keynote speech from artist, musician and writer, Bill Drummond and design team Studio Myerscough, with a live performance by The Highliners.

 Sunday Film Club